Muwatalli I

-Muwatalli I was a king of the Hittites.
+Muwatalli I (meaning "mighty") was a king of the Hittites.

 Biography

 Muwatalli killed his predecessor Huzziya II.
-He was the Chief of the Royal Bodyguard of Huzziya, but later he killed him.
+He was the Chief of the Royal Bodyguard (a position known as the Gal mesedi) of Huzziya, but later he killed him.
 He may have been Huzziya's younger brother.

 Muwatalli's Chief of the Royal Bodyguard was called Muwa.
 Muwattalli himself was killed in a palace by Himuili, the Chief of the Palace Servants, and Kantuzili, the Overseer of the Gold Chariot Fighters.